namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 funny in this video<sup>[4](#references)</sup>, at the end the guest says PI planning is like OKRs but with everyone involved, discussing it.
 I think, ok well, that would be cool but why not just have the OKRs plus negotiation?
 PI planning has all other weirdness to it.

 law of raspberry jam. further it spreads, thinner it gets 😂

+## Less is More
+Possibly the simplest reply to all of the ceremony and rhapsody around the religion of process is to plan in small increments, and treat everything as an experiment and learning experience.

+Thoughtworks captures the planning hubris with an iceberg<sup>[14](#references)</sup>  as a clever analogy.
+And their recommendation is incremental value and experimentation.

 ## Kant